internette/text-dropshadow/README.md

 Welcome to the Text Dropshadow repo.
 Here you can find an example project using the library as well as the library itself.

+See the library in use in [this Codepen](https://codepen.io/acjdesigns/pen/eRzqMX).

 ## How does it work?

 Text Dropshadow takes the user-provided inputs, calculates all points between the center of the text ([0,0]) and a calculated end point based on the angle and distance from the center.